shopsmart/clj-infrastructure/README.md

 # clj-infrastructure

 * Relational databases
+  * Use clj-foundation templates to build SQL
   * Configuration assistance
-  * Interact with a PreparedStatement as a regular Clojure function
+  * Interact with a PreparedStatement as a regular Clojure function; template variables not substituted before (prepare-statement) become bind variable parameters to the Clojure function wrapping the PreparedStatement.
   * defstatement / defquery

 * AWS (future)